06. Jun 2019

 Rhodes University - This University was founded in 1904 as an offshoot of St Andrews College.
 The campus is the most attractive in South Africa and has a very sound academic reputation.
 It is also well known for its important research projects in many different fields.

-List of all schools in Grahamstown
+List of all schools in Makhanda

-List of all schools in Grahamstown
+List of all schools in Makhanda

 Along with its beauty, diversity, nature and history, Makana is also one of the premier cultural centres in Southern Africa.
 Throughout the year, a series of events attract thousands of people from around South Africa and abroad.